LucaVerduin/SciProg_HF/README.md

 # SciProg_HF
-Skeleton Hartree Fock program for teaching purposes
+Skeleton Hartree Fock program for teaching purposes.

+Worked on for SciProg course by Luca Verduin
+March 2026